line/centraldogma/site/src/sphinx/client-java.rst

 Spring Boot integration
 -----------------------
 If you are using `Spring Framework <https://spring.io/>`_, you can inject :api:`com.linecorp.centraldogma.client.CentralDogma` client very easily.
-First, add ``centraldogma-client-spring-boot-autoconfigure`` into your dependencies.
+First, add ``centraldogma-client-spring-boot-starter`` into your dependencies.

 Gradle: